Skip to main content

 tip

 You can use your pipeline name to have separate configurations for each pipeline in your project.
-All config values will be looked with the pipeline name first and then again without it.
+All config values will be looked at with the pipeline name first and then again without it.

 [pipeline_name_1.sources.google_sheets.credentials]